 Lack of anonymity:

 In a cashless society, all financial transactions are recorded electronically, which means that individuals’ financial activities can be tracked and monitored easily.
 This lack of anonymity can be a major danger as it can lead to an invasion of privacy, identity theft, and financial fraud.
 The government and corporations could potentially use this data to control and manipulate individuals or discriminate against them based on their financial history.
-Furthermore, if the electronic systems fail, individuals may not be able to access their funds, leaving them without any financial resources.
 Therefore, maintaining anonymity in financial transactions is crucial for safeguarding individual liberties and protecting against potential abuses of power.

 Increased costs for consumers: